jon-jacky/Piety/editors/ed.md

 The *#* character in the first column of a command indicates a comment.
 It is useful for annotating command scripts.

-In the *b* and *x* commands, the buffer name parameter can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
-For example, the command *b key-* might switch to the buffer *keyboard.py*.
+In the *b* command, the buffer name parameter can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
+For example, the command *b key-* or even *b k-* might switch to the buffer *keyboard.py*.
 If more than one buffer name begins with the same prefix, *ed.py* just chooses one.